-Notable Book 2000: Children’s Book Council Australia (CBCA) Book of the Year
+Notable Book 2000: The Children’s Book Council of Australia (CBCA) Picture Book of the Year.